 The majority of the overall project has been successfully completed.
 The construction of the Community Garden and the permanent restoration of the alley south of 67 Avenue and west of 112 Street will be completed in 2021.

-During spring 2021, the supervisory control and data acquisition system (SCADA) will be installed in the dry ponds.
+The supervisory control and data acquisition system (SCADA) has been installed in the dry ponds.
 SCADA is a computer system for gathering and analyzing real time data, which includes warning devices in the pond's drainage grates that notify EPCOR when it is filling with water.
 EPCOR staff can be dispatched as necessary to ensure the site is safe.

 Impacts from sewer upgrade work